lubarrda/CS50W-Capstone-Atento/README.md

 ### `models.py`
 In this file, we define the database models for storing information about doctors, their availability, and scheduled appointments.
 It forms the basis for the application's data management and retrieval system.

+### `appointment_management.html`
+This file contributes to creating an advanced appointment management view, allowing doctors to easily filter and manage appointments based on their statuses and update necessary details accordingly.

 ## How to Run the Application

 1. **Clone the Repository**: Clone this repository to your local machine.
+3. **Install Dependencies**: Navigate to the project directory and run pip install -r requirements.txt to install all necessary dependencies.
 2. **Database Setup**: Apply migrations using the command `python manage.py migrate` to set up the database.
 3. **Run the Server**: Start the server using `python manage.py runserver` and visit `localhost:8000` in your web browser to access the application.
 4. **Create Superuser**: Create a superuser using `python manage.py createsuperuser` and follow the prompts to set up an admin account.